 Last year was a rough year in my life.
-You may have read about it — and what ultimately turned my life around — in my post called The Most Life-Changing Advice I Ever Received.
-Suffice it to say, it was not an easy one.
+Suffice it to say, it was not an easy one, and I was pretty much broken.
 Personally, professionally and spiritually, I was completely spent.
-I wasn’t happy and wanted, quite simply… to get happy.

-There were complicated issues swirling around me that led me to realize that despite being a smart, resourceful, well-educated person, I had no idea how to solve.
+There were complicated issues swirling around me that led me to realize that despite being a smart, resourceful, well-educated person, I had no idea how to solve any of them.
 It seemed like I had reached the end of my knowledge base.
 I was stumped, worried all the time, and frustrated.

-I knew I had to do something… and life was comin’ at me hard as I was realizing 3 truths at once:
+I knew I had to do something… and life was comin’ at me hard.

-#1 The only way up and out of a funk is to grow up a little (or a lot).
+#1 The only way out of a serious funk is to do a little growing up (or a lot).
 FYI: if you’re into personal growth, you’ve come to the right place.

 #3 My brain was starving.

-Here’s what I mean by #3: I demanded top-level performance from my brain all day at work, then fed it a steady diet of junk-data to keep it busy (in the form of “entertainment” I often didn’t even enjoy that much + a side dish of mindless social media scrolling).
+Here’s what I mean by #3: I demanded top-level performance from my tightly-wound brain all day at work, and expected to a positive and patient brain at home, but then fed it a steady diet of junk-data to keep it numb (in the form of “entertainment” I often didn’t even enjoy that much + a side dish of mindless social media scrolling).
 Sound familiar?

 I pretty much gave the opposite of what the brain actually needs to thrive, including but not limited to: